novhex/lightIJV/README.md

 lightIJV
 ========

-light form inline validation using jquery and javascript
+light form inline validation using jquery and javascript.it is my first upload here in github.
+This project is under development.please send me a suggestion :)